Jamaican pewee: Diet

 The Jamaican pewee is insectivorous meaning their diet consists strictly of insects.
 There is no scientific evidence to show what species of insects they eat the most or least of.

 Reproduction

 The Jamaican pewee breeds from April until June, up to two times in a season.
-Nests are typically constructed from fine plant fibers and located in a tree fork.
+Nests are typically constructed from fine plant fibres and located in a tree fork.

 Conservation

 Jamaican pewees are considered a species of least concern for extinction.
 The Jamaican pewee population is declining.
 The population of the bird is suspected to be decreasing because of the ongoing habitat destruction in Jamaica.
 The extent of the population decrease is unknown.